kebin20/coffee-roasters-website/README.md

 Future implementations:

-- Create a "Types of Coffee" page to display common coffee types by fetching data from a Coffee API.
+~- Create a "Types of Coffee" page to display common coffee types by fetching data from a Coffee API.~ COMPLETED
 - Create another "Shop" page to display around 6 items for sale and the ability to add it to the custom order plan.
-In addition, add a add to shopping cart functionality to it too.
+In addition, add a "add to shopping cart" functionality to it too.
 - Enable user login to check their account by using BaaS like Firebase for the backend.
 - Migrating the project to TypeScript.